apache/cordova-plugin-device-orientation/README.md

 # Usage Notice

-With the [W3C Device Orientation API](https://www.w3.org/TR/orientation-event/) now being supported on Android, iOS and Windows devices, this plugin may not needed any more.
+With the [W3C Device Orientation API](https://www.w3.org/TR/orientation-event/), Android, iOS, and Windows devices may not need this plugin anymore.

-However, for iOS 13+ a so called [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts) is required.
-Apple does not allow access to the device’s orientation or the permission request from insecure browsing contexts.
-If you use a custom scheme, i.e., do not use the `file` protocol for your iOS app the browsing context is considered insecure.
-To solve this problem, the plugin is mandatory for iOS 13+ if you plan to use the device orientation feature.
+However, for iOS 13+, a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts) is required.
+Apple does not allow access to the device’s orientation or the permission request from an insecure browsing context.

+If you use a custom scheme, i.e., the `app` protocol, for your iOS app, the browsing context is considered insecure.
+To solve this problem and be able to use the device orientation feature, this plugin will be necessary on iOS 13+.

 ------